 - Takes action on issues in the surrounding community

 Our Committee is an integral part of CFUW and the chair of the committee sits on the CFUW executive.

 Members of the Issues and Advocacy Committee are interested in understanding local and international issues and in helping to effect positive change.
-We fulfill this mandate through our work on Resolutions sent to us from CFUW National and also through taking action on issues within our surrounding community.
+We fulfill this mandate through our work on Resolutions sent to us by CFUW’s Ontario and National Councils.
+We also take action on issues within our surrounding community.

 Our work on the Issues and Advocacy Committee involves research and continuous learning while at the same time, we find ourselves developing a bond with an interesting and caring group of women.

 Speakers at the club’s monthly general meetings are often chosen to reflect Resolution issues and/or our concerns locally.
 For a list of speakers for this club year, consult the Meeting and Events Schedule.